 Gain (loss) on financial instruments, net.
 We recorded gains on financial instruments of \$64 million and losses on financial instruments of \$254 million during the three and six months ended June 30, 2020, respectively, and losses on financial instruments of \$119 million and \$82 million during the three and six months ended June 30, 2019, respectively.
 Gains and losses on financial instruments are primarily recognized due to changes in the fair value of our cross-currency derivative instruments and the foreign currency remeasurement of the fixed-rate British pound sterling denominated notes (the "Sterling Notes") into U.S. dollars.
-For more information, see Note 8 to the accompanying consolidated financial statements contained in "Item 1.
+For more information, see Note 9 to the accompanying consolidated financial statements contained in "Item 1.
 Financial Statements."

 Other pension benefits, net.
 Net other pension benefits increased by \$2 million and \$3 million during the three and six months ended June 30, 2020, respectively, compared to the corresponding periods in 2019.
-For more information, see Note 18 to the accompanying consolidated financial statements contained in "Item 1.
+For more information, see Note 20 to the accompanying consolidated financial statements contained in "Item 1.
 Financial Statements."

-Other income (expense), net.
-Other income (expense), net primarily represents equity losses on our equity investments.
+Other expense, net.
+Other expense, net primarily represents equity losses on our equity investments.
 Other expense, net also includes an impairment on equity investments of approximately \$11 million and \$121 million during the three and six months ended June 30, 2019, respectively.

 Income tax expense.
-We recognized income tax expense of \$7 million and \$13 million for the three and six months ended June 30, 2020, respectively, and \$9 million and \$76 million for the three and six months ended June 30, 2019, respectively.
-Income tax expense decreased during the six months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of an internal entity simplification that increased expense in 2019.
-For more information, see Note 14 to the accompanying consolidated financial statements contained in "Item 1.
+We recognized income tax expense of \$166 million and \$195 million for the three and six months ended June 30, 2020, respectively, and \$84 million and \$203 million for the three and six months ended June 30, 2019, respectively.
+Income tax expense increased during the three months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of higher pretax income offset by increased recognition of excess tax benefits resulting from share-based compensation during 2020.
+Income tax expense decreased during the six months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of higher pretax income offset by increased recognition of excess tax benefits resulting from share-based compensation during 2020.
+Income tax expense decreased during the six months ended June 30, 2020 compared to the corresponding period in 2019 primarily as a result of increased recognition of excess tax benefits resulting from share-based compensation during 2020 and an internal entity simplification that increased expense in 2019 offset by higher pretax income in 2020.
+For more information, see Note 15 to the accompanying consolidated financial statements contained in "Item 1.
 Financial Statements."